aferrandi/dbtarzan/docs/Code.md

 Thanks to these tools, the amount of code is very limited, which makes it easy to understand and to mantain.

 One of the principles of DBTarzan is to avoid code bloating, keeping the code simple and compact.

+If you want, you can [build the application yourself](Building).